b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 To the Rain-shaded splay of Leaves,
 the pulse of Sap down vascular Green,
-the Fruit that’s lifted and the Seed that drops,
+the Fruit that’s lifted and the Seed and Nut that drops,
 the Low-born, Foraging, Sky-making Kin.

 To the storied beasts: Hoof and Wing,
-to Fur, to Shell, to Nut; to the silent, blinking Life
+to Fur, to Shell; to the silent, blinking Life
 that Grazes dusk and is gathered,
 to the Honeyed labour and the Blood unspoken.